apache/infrastructure-website/content/pages/pelican-buildbot.md

 ### Key files and directories ###

-Pelican presumes the use of a Git code repository.

 The repository structure for your Pelican project website has three key directories and a configuration file.

 The directories are: